 - Better health

+But the truth is that getting into a regular exercise routine is building new habits.
+And building new habits usually involves letting go of other habits?
 And that can be a real pain, especially if you are starting from no regular routines and habits.

-How To Build A Workout Routine That Last
+How To Build A Routine That Last

 1. Look Forward to Your Exercise

+You must teach your mind to stop thinking of exercise as something you dread.
 Let’s be honest here: Why would I want to do anything 4 or 5 times a week that is physically demanding and sometimes exhausting if I hate doing it?

+Try getting more enjoyment out of your training with rituals that become good habits.
 Start out by writing this sentence and filling in the blanks for yourself:

 Next week I will exercise on (the chosen day) at (the predetermined time of day) at (where).